Bess Myerson: Television and politics

 A few years after hearing her speak at an ADL function, television producer Walt Framer hired Myerson for the 1950s game show The Big Payoff.
 She was the "Lady in Mink" modeling the grand prize mink coat, and introducing guests and prizes, throughout the 1951 to 1959 network run of the program.
 Recognized for her wit and hard work, in 1954 Myerson was a panelist on the game show The Name's the Same and from 1958 through 1967 a panelist on I've Got a Secret.
 She regularly substituted for Dave Garroway on the Today Show.
 She was also a host of the television broadcast of the Miss America pageant from 1954 to 1968.

 Myerson stepped down from her other commitments in 1969 when appointed by Mayor John V. Lindsay to become the first Commissioner of the New York City Department of Consumer Affairs.
 Her career as a commercial pitchwoman for a number of products throughout the 1950s and 1960s had led to her becoming a consultant to several consumer products companies.
 In her consumer affairs position, which she held until 1973, she became a pioneer in consumer protection law.

-She also served on several presidential commissions on violence, mental health, workplace issues, and hunger in the 1960s and 1970s.
-Myerson was a frequent public companion of then-Congressman Ed Koch throughout the late 1970s and the beginning of his mayoral ambitions, and later chaired his successful 1977 campaign for New York City mayor.
+She also served on several presidential commissions on violence, mental health, workplace issues and hunger in the 1960s and 1970s.
+Myerson was a frequent public companion of then-Congressman Ed Koch throughout the late 1970s and the beginning of his mayoral ambitions, and chaired his successful 1977 campaign for New York City mayor.

 In the 1980 United States Senate election, Myerson vied for the Democratic nomination in New York against Congresswoman Elizabeth Holtzman, Queens District Attorney John J. Santucci, and Lindsay.
 Myerson lost to Holtzman by a wide margin.
 Holtzman was subsequently defeated by Al D'Amato.

 In 2002, Myerson appeared in the documentary film Miss America as a former Miss America interviewee.